Nina Vasan

-Nina Vasan (born January 27, 1984) is an American psychiatrist and author of the Amazon #1 best-selling book Do Good Well: Your Guide to Leadership, Action and Innovation.
+Nina Vasan is an American psychiatrist and author of the book Do Good Well: Your Guide to Leadership, Action and Innovation.
 She is a Clinical Assistant Professor in the Department of Psychiatry and Behavioral Sciences at Stanford University School of Medicine.
 She is currently the Founder and Executive Director of Brainstorm: The Stanford Lab for Mental Health Innovation at Stanford University.
 She won the 2002 Intel International Science and Engineering Fair.

 Early years

 Vasan was born in Washington, DC, spent her childhood in Vienna, West Virginia, and attended Parkersburg High School.
 At age 16, she started a local group in Wood County to engage teenagers in the American Cancer Society that grew into a nationwide network of teen volunteers leading efforts in education, advocacy, and service.
 For this work, Vasan was honored as Prudential Spirit of Community Awards National Honoree, an Olympic torchbearer, and a USA Today All-USA Academic First Team member.

 Vasan was active in the Girl Scouts since age 7 and received the highest honor in Girl Scouting, the Gold Award Young Woman of Distinction, from Justice Sandra Day O'Connor in 2002.
 She also participated in the America's Junior Miss pageant as West Virginia's Junior Miss.

 In 2002, Vasan won the $50,000 Intel Foundation Young Scientist award, the top Grand Prize award at the Intel International Science and Engineering Fair, for her work with Harvard Medical School professor Jeremy Wolfe on visual learning, which she conducted at the Research Science Institute.
 She also received the Seaborg (now Dudley Herschbach) SIYSS Award, which led to her presenting her research during the 2002 Nobel Prize ceremonies in Stockholm.